Real Topological Hochschild Homology of Perfectoid Rings: Introduction

 Throughout this article we let $G=C_2=\Z/2$, although some arguments and results on Mackey and Green functors obviously extend to other groups $G$.

-We use the notation from \cite{HP23}, and occasionally allow ourselves to switch between point-set/model categorical and $\infty$-categorical description, cf.\ appendix A of loc.\ cit..
-However, following \cite{BMS19} most definitions and results are stated using $\infty$-categorical language.
+We use the notation from \cite{HP23}.
+Following \cite{BMS19} most definitions and results are stated using $\infty$-categorical language.
+We use model categories only at a very few places, see e.g.\ Recollection \ref{model structures on A-modules} and Construction \ref{construction of abelian iota}.
 We always use homological indexing, which is compatible with simplicial indexing.
 This is essentially compatible with \cite{BMS19}.
-Beware however that when working with $\rD(A)$ rather than $\rH\Z$, \cite{BMS19} sometimes switches to cohomological indexing. e.g.\ when writing ``Tor amplitude in $[-1,0]$''.
+Beware however that when working with $\rD(A)$ rather than $\rH A$-modules, \cite{BMS19} sometimes switches to cohomological indexing. e.g.\ when writing ``Tor amplitude in $[-1,0]$''.
 We also refer to \cite{mathew21} for a nice survey from an algebraic topology perspective.

 From the above discussion, it is clear that we consider $\THR$ as the central object of our studies.
 The real refinement of Hochschild homology, denoted $\HR$, is introduced in Definition \ref{def:thrandhr} as something built out of $\THR$.
 We establish several new results about $\HR$, in particular Theorem \ref{HRfiltration}.
 Still, we admit we are somewhat less interested in $\HR$ for its own sake, and $\HR$ is often rather a symbol for an object that appears in all kinds of arguments involving inductions and filtrations.
 Indeed, results and proofs switch frequently forth and back between $\THR$ and $\HR$ in this article.